wolfgangasdf/gmail-attachment-remover/README.md

 # Details

 * the settings file `sgarsettings.txt` is stored in the current working directory, usually next to the jar file.
+Its full path is displayed on startup
 * only attachments which have a "filename" are considered.
 This excludes effectively html/text message parts.
 * IMAP message flags are preserved during attachment removal, gmail seems to use only SEEN and FLAGGED (=starred).
 * gmail message labels are preserved, too; if the `label` tag (see above) is non-empty, it is removed after attachment removal.